The Ultimate Guide to Setting Up Your Telecaster

 • 2.0mm for the low E string.

-However, these values can be adjusted to match the individual player’s needs.
+However, these values can be adjusted to match the individual player's needs.
+To measure and set your action accurately, using a Jim Dunlop String Height Gauge can be extremely helpful.

 Part 2: Adjusting String Height on a Telecaster